genmcp/grpc-demo/002_genmcp_grpc/README.md

 This directory contains the configuration to expose the gRPC service (via its HTTP proxy) as a set of tools that AI models can consume using [gen-mcp](https://github.com/genmcp/gen-mcp).

+`gen-mcp` is a command-line tool that helps you create and run servers that conform to the **Model-Context Protocol (MCP)**.
+This protocol standardizes how AI models discover and invoke external tools.

-The `mcpfile.yaml` in this directory defines how HTTP endpoints from the proxy are mapped to MCP tools.
+The `mcpfile.yaml` in this directory defines how HTTP endpoints from the proxy are mapped to MCP tools that an AI model can understand and use.

 ## Prerequisites